Basdeo Panday

-Basdeo Panday (/hi/; 25 May 1933 – 1 January 2024) was a Trinidadian statesman, lawyer, politician, trade unionist, economist, and actor, who served as the fifth prime minister of Trinidad and Tobago from 1995 to 2001.
-He was the first Indo-Trinidadian, along with being the first Hindu, to hold the office of prime minister.
+Basdeo Panday (/hi/; 25 May 1933 – 1 January 2024) was a Trinidadian politician who served as the fifth Prime Minister of Trinidad and Tobago from 1995 to 2001.
+He was the first Indo-Trinidadian, along with being the first Hindu, to hold the office of prime minister in his country.

-Panday was first elected to Parliament in 1976 as the Member for Couva North, Panday served as Leader of the Opposition four times between 1976 and 2010 and was a founding member of the United Labour Front (ULF), the National Alliance for Reconstruction (NAR), and the United National Congress (UNC).
+Panday was first elected to Parliament in 1976.
+He served as Leader of the Opposition four times between 1976 and 2010 and was a founding member of the United Labour Front (ULF), the National Alliance for Reconstruction (NAR), and the United National Congress (UNC).
 He served as leader of the ULF and UNC, and was President General of the All Trinidad Sugar and General Workers' Trade Union from 1973 to 1995.

-He was the chairman and party leader of the United National Congress.
-In 2006, Panday was convicted of failing to declare a bank account in London and imprisoned; however, on 20 March 2007, that conviction was quashed by the Court of Appeal.
-On 1 May he decided to resign as chairman of the United National Congress, but the party's executive refused to accept his resignation.
-He lost the party's internal elections on 24 January 2010, to deputy leader and future prime minister Kamla Persad-Bissessar.

 In 2005, he was awarded the Pravasi Bharatiya Samman by the Ministry of Overseas Indian Affairs.